Bill Paterson (actor): 1978–1989: TV and film debuts

 He first appeared in the West End when he took over the lead role in Whose Life Is It Anyway? at the Savoy Theatre in 1979.
-Paterson's career began to centre as much on television than the theatre.
+Paterson's career began on television as well as the theatre.
 His first appearances in 1978 were as a police Sergeant of Scotland Yard in The Odd Job and then in BAFTA award winning drama Licking Hitler.
-He then played King James in the UK television serial Will Shakespeare the same year.
-Paterson would later recall that the biggest regret of his career was during this period, when in 1978 he failed to attend an audition for a role in the film Alien.
+He then played King James in the British television serial Will Shakespeare the same year.
+Paterson would later recall that the biggest regret of his career was in 1978 when he failed to attend an audition for a role in the film Alien.
 He provided the voice of the Assistant Arcturan Pilot in Episode 7 of the original BBC Radio 4 version of The Hitchhiker's Guide to the Galaxy in 1978.
 He played Lopakhin in the BBC production of The Cherry Orchard in 1981.
-Paterson did not, however, entirely neglect the theatre, and in 1982, he was nominated for a Laurence Olivier Award for his performance as Schweyk in another Brecht play, Schweik in the Second World War at the National Theatre.
+Paterson did not entirely neglect the theatre, and in 1982, he was nominated for a Laurence Olivier Award for his performance as Schweyk in another Brecht play, Schweik in the Second World War at the National Theatre.
 He was in the original National Theatre production of Guys and Dolls (1982).

 The early 1980s also saw Paterson beginning to appear in films, including The Killing Fields, Comfort and Joy and A Private Function (all 1984).
 Other film credits include Dutch Girls (1985) and The Adventures of Baron Munchausen (1987).
 In television, his extensive and award-winning TV career includes a memorable portrayal of property villain Ally Fraser in series 2 of Auf Wiedersehen, Pet (1986).
 He also appeared in Smiley's People (1982), The Singing Detective (1986), Traffik (1988).